gregorycrane/CrosbySchaeffer2.0/chaps/lesson18.md

 with κ, γ, or χ to form ξ.

 <div type="textpart" subtype="para" n="102">
-<p>Monosyllables of the consonant declension are
-accented on the ultima in the genitive and dative of all numbers, the circumflex occurring on long vowels or diph- thongs, otherwise the acute.
+Monosyllables of the consonant declension are accented on the ultima in the genitive and dative of all numbers, the circumflex occurring on long vowels or diph- thongs, otherwise the acute.